ndemou/Out-PingStats/README.md

 To that end it will run a lot of DNS query and ping jobs in parallel.
 Each job queries a different DNS server or pings a different host every second.
 It has 4 sets of hosts to switch between so that each host will see a ping/query every 4 seconds (or 2 seconds if you specify `-PingsPerSec 2`).
 This way we minimize the chances of our pings getting throttled.
-If at least two replies are received at a specific second we consider it a success and we **only** take the minimum RTT into acount.
+If at least one reply is received at a specific second we consider it a success and we **only** take the minimum RTT into acount.
 We also use a smart algorithm to "normalize" the RTTs of different servers so that we don't see jitter due to the differences between the RTTs of the different servers.

 #### About the algorithm for RTT Normalization